FFXIV Summoner Guide - Ruin Everyone Who Stands In Your Way

 A skillful and experienced Summoner will be able to combine a high damage output with tons of utility.
 This job can offer some substantial buffs, defensive abilities, and a resurrection spell.
 Their DPS comes from damage over time effects, standard damage spells, and of course – the summoned creatures as well as their attacks.

 Summoner is one of the original and most iconic jobs in FFXIV.
 Just like all the other jobs introduced back in Final Fantasy XIV: A Realm Reborn, it is connected to a combat class.
 In order to become a Summoner, you first need to be a level 30 Arcanist.
 Both of these transfers happen in the Arcanist’s Guild in Limsa Lominsa.
 They wear cloth armors and use spell books as weapons that empower their magic.

 As a Summoner, you’re quickly going to gain access to three basic summons: Garuda, Titan, and Ifrit.
 Besides the visuals, they also have different skillsets and identities.

 Garuda – a caster type creature that uses AoE air attacks.
 It’s the best choice for fighting multiple targets.

 Titan – an earth type supportive summon.
-He deals the least amount of damage but has access to some defensive utility (one of his abilities shields the Summoner).
+He deals with the least amount of damage but has access to some defensive utility (one of his abilities shields the Summoner).
 That being said, you probably won’t use him in group content.

 Ifrit – a fire type melee fighter.
-He deals the most single-target damage.
+He deals with the most single-target damage.
 You should use him in boss fights.

 On the higher levels, you’re going to get access to summoning two more powerful creatures: Bahamut and Phoenix.